John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

 <H4> Here is a short recipe to get Intel MKL up and running with R 3.6.2, just by copying across some of the Intel MKL BLAS files from Microsoft R Open to R 3.6.2, this is easier than having to recompile the whole of R against the Intel MKL libs</H4>

+This recipe will work for R ver 4.X, with the following changes.

 For step 4 in the recipe, the Revo packages no longer work with R ver 4.X, so skip that.
-Also, if needed, the doParallel package is on CRAN, download it from there.
+If needed, the doParallel package is on CRAN, download it from there.

 For the Singular Value Decomposition test, getMKLthreads() no longer works, you need to use the CRAN package: 'RhpcBLASctl'.
 In this repo see: